A Fantasy Author's Adventures in Fiction & Life

 Contact Details

-I’m not going through Query Shark’s archive to find and link the blog in which she said not to include the words ‘phone no.,’ ‘email,’ ‘twitter’ ‘website’ ect because literary agents can recognise such things.
-I’m just going to say, save words in the precious query letter word count by just stating each of your contact details -on a new line.
+I‘m not going through Query Shark’s archive to find and link the blog in which she said not to include the words ‘phone no.,’ ‘email,’ ‘twitter’ ‘website’ ect because literary agents will recognise them.
+I’m just going to say, save words in the precious word count by stating each of your contact details on a new line.

 The Query Letter Feedback

-I can’t say enough about how important it is to get other writers, with no idea what your novel is about and fresh eyes, to take a look at your query letter.
-If you can’t see the wood for the trees, seek feedback from writers you know, tweet offering to trade it, or join a Discord Server where writers can trade query feedback.
-If you’d like to join mine (which is open to all writers, but largely a querying writers support group), let me know by replying to this tweet.
+I can’t say enough about how important it is to get other writers, with no idea what your novel is about and fresh eyes, to give query letter feedback.
+If you can’t see the wood for the trees, seek feedback from writers you know, post offering to trade it, or join a Discord Server to trade it.
+If you’d like to join mine (which is open to all writers for craft & querying discussion), let me know by replying to my posts on Blue Sky or Mastodon or via my contact page.

-As with your manuscript, judging when your query letter is ready to submit is a difficult decision -and premature querying is common (tips on avoiding that here).
+As with your manuscript, judging when your query letter is ready to submit is a difficult decision.
+Premature querying is common (tips on avoiding that here).
 Circumstance with critical readers and my editor prevented me from premature querying not once, but twice.

-Author bias can you blind you to ‘obvious’ mistakes or unclear sentences etc. Critical readers have an important role to play in helping ensure your query package is truly the best you can produce -prior to receiving a literary agent or editor’s assistance with editing.
+Author bias can you blind you to ‘obvious’ mistakes or unclear sentences etc. Critical readers have an important role to play in helping ensure your query package is truly the best you can produce without a literary agent or editor’s assistance.

 Further Reading

-Patrick Bohan’s Mad Libs Formula Blog Post uses humour in a fictional pitch to accentuate everything your query letter needs to get right, while Susan Dennard’s successful query letter is annotated with what to do for each section.
+Patrick Bohan’s Mad Libs Formula Blog Post uses humour in a fictional pitch to accentuate everything your query letter needs to get right.
+Susan Dennard’s successful query letter is annotated with what to do for each section.

 If you’d like to read more about the pitch, see my pitch crafting post.